 Bob Kibbee was the Map and Geospatial Information Librarian at Cornell until 2010.
 Most of his career at Cornell was as a reference librarian specializing in census data.
 Bob has a strong interest in cartography and historical geography.
 He sees maps joining with data to forge a compelling method to engage our community in studying, creating and celebrating its history.
-The History Center is providing an ideal environment to develop these and other ideas for presenting and representing history, and Bob is very excited to be a part of that effort.
+The History Center is providing an ideal environment to develop these and other ideas for presenting and representing history through the HistoryForge project, and Bob is very excited to be a part of that effort.

 Cindy Kramer began her involvement with The History Center by collaborating with the staff on integrating local history into a secondary Social Studies curriculum.
 As a history teacher at Boynton Middle School in Ithaca, she enjoys cultivating a sense of place as well as instilling an appreciation of people and events in the past.
 In her role as a Trustee, she values the opportunity to share her passion for history by lending support to the activities of The History Center, an important community institution that encourages people to preserve and connect to the history that surrounds us.